 Say it Like a Scot

-I thought it was about time I gave all of you lovely people a rundown of some of the colourful and possibly confusing words that we put in our collection.
+I thought it was about time I gave you a rundown of some of the colourful and possibly confusing words that I included in this collection.

 Are you in Glasgow?
 Well, technically you’re in Glesga.
 Otherwise, known as the Dear Green Place and if you’re lucky enough to come from here you’re known as a Weegie, short for Glaswegian.
 Travelling up to Aberdeen?
 Commonly known as the Granite City due to its buildings made of - you guessed it - granite!
 Or are you off to Edinburgh?
 Then we sometimes call it Auld Reekie, mostly due to the plume of smoke that used to surround the old town.